monyarm/NovelVM/README.md

-If you want to use a saved character from the original Sierra interpreter, you will need to rename the character file to "qfg\[game-number\]-\[character-filename\].sav" and place it in the ScummVM save path (see section 6.0), otherwise the file won't get listed on the import screen.
+If you want to use a saved character from the original Sierra interpreter, you will need to rename the character file to "qfg\[game-number\]-\[character-filename\].sav" and place it in the NovelVM save path (see section 6.0), otherwise the file won't get listed on the import screen.

 Example: qfg2-thief.sav